l7mp/stunner-auth-service/README.md

 Most users will have the Stunner authentication REST API server automatically deployed into their cluster by the Stunner [Helm charts](https://github.com/l7mp/stunner-helm).
-By default the authentication server is deployed into `stunner-system` namespace, it is exposed by the Service called `stunner-auth`, and it listens on port 8088 over plain HTTP, so you can reach it via the URL `http://stunner-auth.stunner-system:8088`.
+By default the authentication server is deployed into the `stunner-system` namespace, exposed in the cluster by the Service called `stunner-auth`, and listens on port 8088 over plain HTTP.
+You can reach the auth service via the URL `http://stunner-auth.stunner-system:8088`.

 Alternatively, you can deploy and test the REST API using the packaged static manifests as follows.